 If the polluted air or pollens in the air are causing your problem, you can put a cup of water outside for a day and night or longer and let it collect whatever is in the air (make sure the water doesn’t evaporate out), and then make a remedy out of the water.
 (I’m going to explain how to do this.)
 If you’re sick from something you ate, drop some of it into half a cup of water, swish it around a few times, and make a remedy out of the water.
 If you threw the food away, then spit into an ounce of water, swish it around, then make a remedy out of the water.
 If you’re sick from the side-effects of a drug, make a remedy out of the drug.
 If you’ve over-dosed on something you’ve smoked, blow some smoke into a half-filled, small bottle of spring water, shake it up and make a remedy out of that.
 If you have a cough and were lucky enough to have coughed up some mucus, spit what you coughed up into 1 or 2 ounces of water, swish it around, and then make a remedy out of that to stop your cough.
 If you got a rash from pulling weeds out of the garden, mash up one of the weeds, soak it in water, then make a remedy out of the water.
+If you’ve got a rash or an eruption that’s oozing, make a remedy out of the discharge.
 The list of possibilities is endless!
 Remember that whatever something causes, it can cure in small doses–that’s homeopathy’s motto!
 So now, if you’re ready, here are the instructions I promised:

 Get a small bottle of spring water